Teacher Information about ACES

 If a young person attends a state secondary school in any of the above local authority areas AND meets any of the below criteria, they will be eligible to sign up for ACES Edinburgh:

-- live in a Scottish Index of Multiple Deprivation (SIMD) quintile 1 or 2 postcode area; or
+- Lives in a Scottish Index of Multiple Deprivation (SIMD) Quintile 1 or 2 postcode area

-- are entitled to or are in receipt of Free School Meals (FSM)
+- Is entitled to Free School Meals (FSM)

 Criteria explained